maiatoday/Cookies/README.md

 # Cookies
-Simple hello world to test cookie acces in webview
+Simple hello world to test cookie access in webview